Garrett Mock: Washington Nationals

 On August 7, 2006, Mock was acquired by the Nationals along with fellow minor league pitcher Matt Chico in a trade for veteran right-handed pitcher Liván Hernández.
 After joining the Nationals organization, he pitched for the Harrisburg Senators of the Double-A Eastern League, compiling a 10.26 ERA in his first 4 starts, all losses.
 His 2006 season ended September 2, after undergoing surgery to repair a tear in the patella tendon of his knee.

 In 2007, Mock posted a win–loss record of 2–7 and an ERA of 5.12 in 15 appearances for the High Single-A Potomac Nationals, Rookie-Level Gulf Coast Nationals and Double-A Harrisburg Senators.
 During the 2007–2008 off-season, Mock pitched for the Peoria Javelinas of the Arizona Fall League.
 On October 23, 2007, Mock was added to the Nationals 40-man roster.

 In 2008, after starting the year with the Triple-A Columbus Clippers, Mock made his major league debut on June 8, giving up four earned runs in 4 1/3 innings.
 Mock was selected for the International League roster at the 2008 Triple-A All-Star Game.
 On August 7, Mock was recalled by the Nationals from Columbus.
 He would spend most of the rest of the season as a relief pitcher including a 1.93 ERA in the month of September.

 Mock had neck surgery in 2010 and was out most of the season.

+He was designated for assignment on September 6, 2011, he cleared waivers and was sent outright to Triple-A Syracuse Chiefs on September 13.
+He became a free agent following the season on November 2.

+Toronto Blue Jays

+On November 23, 2011, Mock signed a minor league contract with the Toronto Blue Jays.
+He was released on February 17, 2012.

 Boston Red Sox

-The Toronto Blue Jays signed Mock to a minor league contract on December 1, 2011.
-Mock was later released from his contract with the Blue Jays during the week of February 17, 2012.
-On March 2, 2012, Mock signed a minor league deal with the Boston Red Sox with an invitation to their minor league camp.
+On March 2, 2012, Mock signed a minor league contract with the Boston Red Sox.

 Houston Astros

-On August 3, Mock was traded to the Houston Astros for future considerations.
+On August 3, 2012, Mock was traded to the Houston Astros for future considerations.
 Mock was 3–2 with a 3.33 ERA and 5 saves in 35 appearances over 48 2/3 innings with Triple-A Pawtucket before the trade.
 Mock pitched in 12 games with Triple-A Oklahoma City, striking out 15 over 13 innings.

-Return to the Diamondbacks organization
+He became a free agent following the season on November 2.

+Arizona Diamondbacks (second stint)

 On November 7, 2012, Mock signed a minor-league deal with the Arizona Diamondbacks with an invitation to spring training.

-The Diamondbacks released him from his minor league contract on August 18, 2013.
+He was released on August 18, 2013.

+International

+After the 2013 season, he went to training camp for the Saitama Seibu Lions but never played for the team.